divviup/public-docs/docs/glossary.md

 A server that implements the aggregation subprotocol of [DAP](#distributed-aggregation-protocol-dap).
 Divvi Up and its partners operate DAP-compliant aggregators.
-Aggregators can be self-hosted.
+Aggregators can also be self-hosted.

 Aggregators ingest measurements sent from [clients](#client).
 They aggregate reports into batches, and service [collector](#collector) requests.